Relationship Psychology & Research Library

 Relief is not always love.

-Most relational patterns are not moral failures.
+Some emotional patterns are not moral failures.

-They are nervous systems trying to survive.
+They are nervous systems trying to survive what once felt impossible to lose.

 And survival patterns can change.